medzernik/MedzernikDiscordBotGo/README.md

 Outputs a random topic for a discussion.

 More features pending, including a docker image and a custom SQLite database for internal event planning.

+## kick/ban
+.kick @user <reason>
+.ban @user <reason>

+Kicks and or bans a user.
+Posts a message to the log channel defined.
+In case of a ban also deletes previous 7 days of the user's messages.